Sleepy Bee’s Cafe Piggy Pancakes and latte (photo by Hailey Bollinger)

 “Bees move into crevices that are left vacant,” Gross says.
 “We take that metaphor and apply it to how we develop and where we go.”

 Sleepy Bee Cafe opened in a boarded-up shoemaker’s shop in the city’s Oakley neighborhood.
 Then came the Blue Ash outpost in a long-deserted office space, followed by the downtown location in an old piano factory.
-This summer, a fourth location opened in an old church in Cincinnati’s College Hill neighborhood.
+(A fourth location in a former church in Cincinnati’s College Hill neighborhood closed in April 2024.)
 The spaces are inviting and warm with wood and natural light.
 Local artwork hangs on the walls.
 Even the chandeliers were handmade by Gross, a sculpture artist, and the artists at her studio.

 “We had a lot of people say there is no way this is going to work,” Gross says.
 In 2013, it was tough to find a brunch menu that had one thoughtful vegetarian or vegan dish, let alone options.
 “But we knew what we ate at home, and we followed our hearts.”

-Visit sleepybeecafe.com for more information about Sleepy Bee Cafe’s four Cincinnati-area locations.
+Visit sleepybeecafe.com for more information about Sleepy Bee Cafe’s three Cincinnati-area locations.